 In areas with increased transmission, the municipality may introduce local recommendations or orders as part of the measures to reduce the risk of transmission.
 For example, this may include limiting the number of people who can be gathered in groups at a restaurant, use of face masks, restrictions on alcohol serving and reduced opening hours.

 - The number of people who can be present at the same time must be adapted to the size of the premises.
 Guests must be able to keep a distance of at least 1 metre.
 Household members can sit together.

-- Avoid crowding at the entrance, cloakroom, in the toilets, at the table, the bar and otherwise in the room.
+- Avoid crowding at the entrance, cloakroom, in the toilets, at the table, the bar and otherwise on the premises.